PyChanyoung/Study/System Design/SystemDesign.md

   - If you only have one server, that service can become a single point of failure.
 If you add more servers, then you’d need a load balancer.
 Yet, now the load balancer can be the single point of failure.
 So, you can then have redundancy at the load balancer layer in your system.
     - (ex) AlgoExpert has 5 load balancers that take in all user traffics and forward that traffic to our servers

+# Caching

+## Cache

+A piece of hardware or software that stores data, typically meant to retrieve that data faster than otherwise.

+Caches are often used to store responses to network requests as well as results of computationally-long operations.

+Note that data in a cache can become **stale** if the main source of truth for that data(i.e., the main database behind the cache) gets updated and the cache doesn't.

+## Cache Hit

+When requested data is found in a cache.

+## Cache Miss

+When requested data could have been found in a cache but isn't.
+This is typically used to refer to a negative consequence of a system failure or of a poor design choice.
+For example:
+_If a server goes down, our load balancer will have to forward requests to a new server, which will result in cache misses._

+## Cache Eviction Policy

+The policy by which values get evicted or removed from a cache.
+Popular cache eviction policies include **LRU** (least-recently used), **FIFO** (first in first out), and **LFU** (least-frequently used).

+## Content Delivery Network (CDN)

+A **CDN** is a third-party service that acts like a cache for your servers.
+Sometimes, web applications can be slow for users in a particular region if your servers are located only in another region.
+A CDN has servers all around the world, meaning that the latency to a CDN’s servers will almost always be far better than the latency to your servers.
+A CDN’s servers are often referred to as **PoPs** (Points of Presence).
+Two of the most popular CDNs are **CloudFlare** and **Google Cloud CDN**.

+# Proxies

+## Forward Proxy

+A server that sits between a client and serers and acts on behalf of the client, typically used to mask the client's identity(IP address).
+Note that forward proxies are often reffered to as just proxies.

+## Reverse Proxy

+A server that sits between clients and servers and acts on behalf of the servers, typically used for logging, load balancing, or caching.

+## Nginx

+Pronounced "engine X"-- not "N jinx", Nginx is a very peopular webserver that's often used as a **reverse proxy** and **load balancer**.

+# Load balancers

+## Load Balancer

+A type of **reverse proxy** that distributes traffic across servers.
+Load balancers can be found in many parts of a system, from the DNS layer all the way to the database layer.

+## Server-Selection Strategy

+How a **load balancer** chooses servers when distributing traffic amongst multiple servers.
+Commonly used strategies include round-robin, random selection, performance-based selection (choosing the server with the best performance metrics, like the fastest response time or the least amount of traffic), and IP-based routing.

+## Hot Spot

+When distributing a workload across a set of servers, that workload might be spread unevenly.
+This can happen if your **sharding key** or your **hashing function** are suboptimal, or if your workload is naturally skewed: some servers will receive a lot more traffic than others, thus creating a "hot spot".

 # MapReduce

 ## File System